Organisation: | Copyright (C) 2008-2021 Olivier Boudeville |

 Note

-Many of these scripts may be a bit outdated, as only a small subset of them are routinely used; rely on them with caution!
+A few of these scripts may be a bit outdated, as not all of them are daily used; rely on them with (a bit of) caution! (and tell us if you would like some of them to be updated).

 - dci: assists efficiently and conveniently the commit of specified file(s)